nanochess/book-Atari/README.md

 Page 245, the comment saying "Zero for PF1" should be "Zero for PF2". _Discovered by @MechPala (Twitter)_

+Section 9.2 numbering is repeated but this doesn't affect the text, except if you are looking for the other section 9.2. _Discovered by @MechPala (Twitter)_

 ### NOTES:

 These games are fully commented in my new book *Programming Games for Atari 2600*, including a crash course on 6507 programming!